Sharon Maughan

 Sharon Patricia Maughan (born 22 June 1950) is a British actress.
-She became internationally recognised in the 1980s from the Gold Blend couple television advertisements for Nescafé instant coffee, (Taster's Choice in the United States) alongside actor Anthony Head.
+She became internationally recognised in the 1980s from the Gold Blend couple television advertisements for Nescafé instant coffee (Taster's Choice in the United States), alongside actor Anthony Head.
 Her credits include She's Out of My League, MacGyver, Inspector Morse, Hannay, and Murder, She Wrote.
 She made it to the semi-final of Celebrity MasterChef in 2011.

 Early life

-Sharon Maughan was born in Liverpool, to a working class family of Irish descent from Connaught in the west of Ireland, and raised in Kirkby, Lancashire, with her four siblings.
+Sharon Maughan was born in Liverpool, to a working class family of Irish descent from the province of Connacht in the west of Ireland, and raised in Kirkby, Lancashire, with her four siblings.
 She got her first taste of acting in plays at the all-girl Catholic Comprehensive School, St Gregory's School in Southdene, Kirkby.
 At the age of 17, she was awarded a scholarship to study acting at Royal Academy of Dramatic Art, graduating in 1971 with an Acting (RADA) Diploma.
-She later changed her professional surname to "Maughan".